MasonMcGrail/MasonMcGrail.github.io/constructed_languages/01/reference_grammar.md

 Table 5.2. _Absolutive clitics._

-The surface forms of some of these clitics may be slightly different due to allophony described in <a href="#allophony_consonants">3.2.1</a>.
+The surface forms of some of these clitics may be slightly different due to allophony described in [3.2.1](#allophony_consonants).
 Namely, the /ɾ/ of the first person singular is realized as \[l\] after a nasal or glottal consonant, and the sequence /sj/ that results from a word ending in /s/ taking a second person singular or first person plural clitic is pronounced as \[ʃ\].

 <pre>
 ??? <b>nī ???</b>